Kartikeya-G121/Telegram_Bot/README.md

 ## API Documentation
 The bot uses the [Lyrics.ovh API](https://lyricsovh.docs.apiary.io/) (or another lyrics API of your choice) to fetch song lyrics.
 You can switch the API based on availability or preferences.

-## Contribution
-Contributions are welcome!
-If you'd like to contribute to the development of LyricsBot, feel free to fork the repository and submit a pull request.
-Here's how you can contribute:
-1. Fork the repository.
-2. Make your changes in a separate branch.
-3. Submit a pull request with a clear description of your changes.

 ---